-The Company's audited financial performance was presented to its shareholders during the virtual annual stockholders' meeting held on October 13, 2021.
-In line with with SEC's regulations the meeting via remote communication format aims to further safeguard everyone's safety and health due to the ongoing threat of the COVID-19 pandemic.
+The Company's audited financial performance was presented to its shareholders during the virtual annual stockholders' meeting held on September 23, 2022.
+In line with SEC's regulations the meeting via remote communication format aims to further safeguard everyone's safety and health due to the ongoing threat of the COVID-19 pandemic.